younyzhu/younyzhu.github.com/Composition_Visualization/README.md

  3. It seems ssao do not work, so I just put it down first.

 * 6/8/2014

  1. add color picker to changed the model color
  2. write a line chart part, so that we can visualize the FA value

+* 6/9/2014

+ still trying the shader, but now find the bug

+* 6/10/2014

+  1. Learning the data processing
+  2. Installing the software and operation system(almost spend a night installing the OS, as some not compaitable with the software)
+  3. Fix a bug of the navigation bar, you can double click the current bar, then it will draw the current bar in the navigation bar.

 **Till now incluse files**